The Sword (1980 film): Production

-Raymond Chow, who was credited for the producer for most the films by Golden Harvest in the 1970s, who were internationally known due to the popularity of their kung fu films starring Bruce Lee such as The Big Boss (1971) and Enter the Dragon (1973).

-After attempting to create similar films such as Hapkido (1972), academic Leung Wing-Fat stated that the studios "formulaic and repetitive".
-After the success of actors like Jackie Chan by the late 1970s, the Golden Harvest began looking for new talent to compete.
+Raymond Chow was credited for the producer for most of the 1970s films by Golden Harvest, which is internationally known for making martial arts films starring Bruce Lee such as The Big Boss (1971) and Enter the Dragon (1973).
+After Golden Harvest attempted to create similar films such as Hapkido (1972), academic Leung Wing-Fat commented that the studio's style was too "formulaic and repetitive".
+When actors such as Jackie Chan became successful in the late 1970s, Golden Harvest began looking for new talents to compete with them.

-Among the new talent was director Patrick Tam.
-Like many of the other members of Hong Kong New Wave films, Tam began in television.
-He worked at TVB starting out as a prop assistant in 1967.
-By 1975, he was directing the stations top programs like Superstar Special.
-His last major television production was the 10-part series titled 13 in 1977, with The Sword being his first feature film.
+Among the new talents was director Patrick Tam.
+Like many directors of the Hong Kong New Wave films, Tam began in television.
+He started out in the Hong Kong television station TVB as a prop assistant in 1967.
+By 1975, he was directing programmes such as Superstar Special.
+His last major television production was 13 (1977), and The Sword was his first feature film.

-The original story for The Sword was written by martial arts novelist Wong Ying.

-Tam said that Golden Harvest requested a period film, which was the style of film that actor Adam Cheng was known for at the time.
+The story for The Sword was originally by wuxia novelist Wong Ying.
+Tam said that Golden Harvest requested for a wuxia film, which was what Adam Cheng was known for acting in at the time.
 Both Cheng and Norman Chui were popular television actors in Hong Kong at the time.
-Tam specifically spoke of King Hu's films saying he found them to be the only films wuxia and tried to make The Sword "break new ground" for the genre.
-Tam told Hong Kong's Film Biweekly magazine in 1980 that "On the surface, The Sword is a martial arts film, but in essence it isn't,” noting that the protagonist remains passive throughout most of the film except when he tosses the sword away at the end."
+Tam specifically spoke of King Hu's films, saying that he found them to be the only wuxia films that tried to "break new ground" for the genre, and attempted to do this with The Sword.
+Tam told Hong Kong magazine Film Biweekly in 1980 that "On the surface, The Sword is a wuxia film, but in essence it isn't," noting that the protagonist remains passive throughout most of the film except when he tosses the sword away at the end."
 Tam continued that he edited the film to in a deliberate attempt to "deconstruct the hero image as well as the orthodox treatment of period drama."

-Tam organized the action scenes in the film to have less "strike followed by strike" styled choreography and banned the use of zoom shots that were common in martial arts films of the period.
-Tang saying in a 1980 interview in City Entertainment Film Biweekly that he wanted to create ambience and atmosphere for the film.
-This included banning zoom shots in The Sword, which were generally used in martial arts films of the era.
-Tam also had the action choreographers study the script to get information about the characters to develop unique choreography for them, opposed to developing the martial arts choreography on the day of shooting.
+Tam organised the action scenes in the film to have less of the "strike followed by strike" style of action choreography, and banned the use of zoom shots that were common in wuxia films at the time.
+Tang said in a 1980 interview in City Entertainment Film Biweekly that he wanted to create ambience and atmosphere for the film.
+This included banning zoom shots in The Sword.
+Tam also had the action choreographers study the script to get information about the characters to develop unique action choreography for them, opposed to developing the choreography on the day of shooting.

 Release

 The Sword was released on August 14, 1980.
 It grossed a total of HK$2,646,769.
-Film journalist John Charles wrote in his book The Hong Kong Filmography (2000) that The Sword had little distribution in the West, which resulted it in being little known among Western fans of Hong Kong films.
+Film journalist John Charles wrote in The Hong Kong Filmography (2000) that The Sword had little distribution in the west, which resulted it in being little known among western fans of Hong Kong films.

 The film was released on blu-ray by Eureka Entertainment on December 3, 2024.